oguzhankandar14-arch/STM32-Microcontroller-SIMCOM-4G-LTE-GSM-Modem/Power Supply Circuit/SMPS Circuit/README.md

   2. Overvoltage protection.
   3. Surge protection .
 * The power supply circuit also have a LED to notify whether system is powered or not.
+* R26 and R31 resistors are responsible for connecting SMPS block with the entire circuitry.If we remove these two resistors ,SMPS section will completely isolate from the rest of the circuitry.
 * Decoupling capacitors are placed to suppress the high frequency noise on both input and output side.